 Remove any unused or outdated dependencies from your codebase.
 This will simplify the scanning process and reduce the number of issues to manage.
 You should also ensure that all dependencies and their versions are well-documented.
 This will help in accurately identifying components during the SCA scan.

 Start with a pilot project to test the SCA tool and processes.
-It will allow you to identify any issues and refine your approach before rolling out SCA across all your projects.
-Make sure to gather feedback from the pilot project team and make necessary adjustments to the tool configuration, processes, or policies.
+It will allow you to identify issues and refine your approach before rolling out SCA across all your projects.
+Gather feedback from the pilot project team and make necessary adjustments to the tool configuration, processes, or policies.

 Ready to see what SCA can do for your development process?
-Sign up for a free demo of Kiuwan and request a free SCA scan today.
+Request a free demo of Kiuwan and get a free scan.